What is Bias cut ?

 Bias cut means to ‘be cut on the grain’.
 Rather than following the straight line of the weave, the bias cut places the pattern at a 45° angle on the woven fabric.
 At this angle, the ‘warp’ and ‘weft’ threads give the fabric more of an elastic ‘stretch.’
 The bias cut is popular for accentuating body-lines and creating more fluid curves or soft drapes.
 It was championed in the 1920s by Madeleine Vionnet and later became one of John Galliano’s signature style.

-This beautiful tree print in green and brown shades is a great addition to your wardrobe!
-Style it with the matching blouse or with a simple t-shirt or knit.
+This beautiful urban print is a great addition to your wardrobe!
+Style it with all kind of colours.

 Attention: each piece is different and the print does not always look like on these pictures.